jeueljoseph/license-generator/README.md

     - Unlicense

     Options:
-      --author input author name
+      -a, --author Author
-      --project input project name that is required by some license --year input license year
+      -p, --project Project name as required by some licenses -y, --year License year

+    Examples:
+    This generates `LICENSE_MIT` and `LICENSE_APACHE` in the current directory
+       $ license -a Author_Name MIT Apache

+    This generates the GPL license with filename `LICENSE` in the current directory
+       $ license -a Author_Name GPL

 ## Supported Licenses

-The CLI supports the following licenses:
+The following licenses are supported:

 - [AGPL-3.0](http://www.gnu.org/licenses/agpl-3.0)
 - [Apache-2.0](https://www.apache.org/licenses/LICENSE-2.0)